 Students who borrow a Stafford Loan are required to complete Stafford Entrance Counseling each academic year a loan is borrowed.
 Entrance Counseling is available online at www.studentloans.gov.
-You will be required to sign in using your FAFSA PIN.
-If you no longer have your PIN, you may request it at www.pin.ed.gov.
+You will be required to sign in using your FAFSA log in.
+If you no longer have your log in, you may request it at www.fafsa.ed.gov.

 Master Promissory Note (MPN)

-Students are required to sign an MPN beforereceiving a loan.
-The MPN is available online at www.studentloans.gov You must have your FAFSA PIN (www.pin.ed.gov) when you go online to sign your MPN.
+Students are required to sign a MPN before receiving a loan.
+The MPN is available online at www.studentloans.gov You must have your FAFSA log in (www.fafsa.ed.gov) when you go online to sign your MPN.
 You will also be requested to select the school you will be attending.
 Our school is listed on this site as "Latter Day Saints Business College."

 - the loan has been accepted (check the Student Center to see if the loan shows as accepted);